 Mathematics!
-The discipline that sends many a student into a cold sweat, from primary school to sixth form; from passing GCSE maths to A-levels.
+The discipline that sends many a student into a cold sweat, from primary school to sixth form; from passing CBSE maths or engineering level maths.
 Some students brave it and venture into maths in higher education, at degree level or beyond.
 For Indian students, maths questions and maths formulas are taught like a second language, whether is Maths class 9 or maths done in IIT preparations.

 Many classes school involve counting, estimating, measuring, weighing, drafting, working out formulas, using statistics and analyzing data, all of which have their roots firmly in the field of Mathematics.

 If you don't believe us, just take a look at how Maths crosses over into other subjects below, and we don't just mean Science and Technology!

 You are probably already aware that science and math are closely connected, particularly the topics of chemistry, astronomy and physics.
 This is why students who can't master basic arithmetic skills will have a hard time reading scientific charts and graphs and risk not being accepted on a scientific course in their higher education.

 Geometry, algebra, and calculus can help students solve chemistry problems but practical sciences, such as engineering and computer science, also benefit from maths.
 For example, pupils may have to use complex equations and algorithms when designing and writing computer programs.

 On the opposite spectrum, nurses deal with science and maths as they carry out their everyday duties, needing to know how to precisely calculate dosages and to identify abnormal results in patients' tests.

 Literature, one of the subjects you might think of as the furthest away from maths and science, is actually full of mathematical theories.
 Poetry is a great example, with its meter and particular rhythms.
 All of these are based on maths calculations don't you know!